 We also offer flexibility in the content of your course, allowing you to shape your MA study to suit your interests and ambitions.
 You may choose to expand your knowledge broadly, studying topics from the medieval to the present day, or you may prefer to focus on a particular period, such as modern and contemporary art or the Renaissance.

 Whichever option you choose, we are committed to helping you learn to carry out research at the highest level.
 Our MA is designed to prepare you for PhD study, but will also develop the professional and critical skills needed for many careers.

 The MA in History of Art and Visual Studies can be studied full-time over one year or part-time over two years.

 You can find more details of the course structure here.

-If you require any further information about the MA in History of Art and Visual Studies, please contact the department's Director of Graduate Studies, Professor Michael Hatt, who will be very happy to answer your questions.
+If you require any further information about the MA in History of Art and Visual Studies, please contact the department's Director of Graduate Studies, Dr. Rosie Dias, who will be very happy to answer your questions.

 How to Apply

 It is easy to apply for the MA course via the University of Warwick's standard online postgraduate application form.
 You can find details of our entry requirements and the application process here.